Quadrifolium/OriginalPlanOnWeibo/_posts/ZHAN Yi-wen/2017-09-06-zhan-yi-wen.md

   <a href="http://weibo.com/6108090526/FkBedkhSl">2017-09-06 21:40</a>
 </div>

 This morning, the white flowers have turned to pink.
-Beautiful. :blush::blush:
+Beautiful. :blush:×2

 <!-- more -->